-- (a) following consultation with the Deputy Mayor, alter the date, time or place of an Ordinary Meeting; or, - (b) call a Special Meeting by giving not less than 6 days' notice of the proposed date to the Monitoring Officer.
-There will be a presumption against making changes to the agreed timetable of meetings.
+- (a) following consultation with the Deputy Mayor, alter the date, time or place of an Ordinary Meeting; or, - (b) call a Special Meeting

-- 2.4 A notice given by not less than 5 Members to the Mayor and the Monitoring Officer may request that the Mayor calls a Special Meeting.
+- A notice given by not less than 5 Members to the Mayor and the Monitoring Officer may request that the Mayor calls a Special Meeting.
 The Mayor shall, within 7 days of receipt of such a notice, give notice of the calling of a Special Meeting in accordance with paragraph 2.3(b) above. - 2.5 The Monitoring Officer, in consultation with the Mayor, may also call a Special Meeting. - 3.
 Conduct of Meetings